Prologue

 Hal comes with an alternative plan to kill all the members of the Discovery spacecraft.
 If we look at Hal’s perspective, an intelligent machine with an emotional response to a life-threatening situation would have behaved like that.
 When Hal refuses to open the pod bay door to let Bowman in, it becomes evident to Bowman that he was right about Hal.

-The conflict between Bowman and Hal takes us back to this central question, who is more intelligent?
-Is it the Hal 9000 computer with its cognitive mind like humans or humans who created Hal?
+The conflict between Bowman and Hal 9000 takes us back to this central question, who is more intelligent?
+Is it the AI machine with its cognitive mind like humans or humans who created Hal?

 In my understanding, the movie’s main concept is the pure and trustworthy relationship between the creator and the product.
 This relationship changes when one of them starts to challenge the intelligence of the other.
 Kubrick establishes how all intelligent life forms have a destructive nature at the beginning of the film.
 Hence, when Hal outsmarts Bowman, the only way to stop Hal is to destroy it.